Ben Lomond, California: History

-The nearby Ben Lomond Mountain was named after the mountain in Scotland by John Burns, a Scottish man who settled on the west side of the ridge in 1851.
+The nearby Ben Lomond Mountain was named after the mountain in Scotland by a Scottish immigrant.
+John Burns settled on the west side of the ridge in 1851.
 Burns became one of the first vintners in the Santa Cruz Mountains, and is usually also credited with naming the community of Bonny Doon.
 The San Lorenzo River watershed contains extensive forests of Coast redwood, and was an early center of the logging/lumber industry in Santa Cruz County.
 The community was originally known as Pacific Mills, after a sawmill operation located there.
 When, in 1887, the community applied for a U.S. Post Office, residents voted to adopt the name of the mountain.

 Alba School, a one-room schoolhouse, was constructed in 1895 and was in use until 1940; it later served as a library and a community center.
 It was destroyed in the CZU Lightning Complex fires in August 2020.

 Geography

 Ben Lomond is located on State Highway 9, about 12 mi from Santa Cruz and 34 mi from San Jose (the nearest major city) at (37.09, -122.09).
-According to the United States Census Bureau, the CDP has a total area of 8.4 sqmi.
-The San Lorenzo River runs through it, in what is known locally as the San Lorenzo Valley, which runs SE–NW to the east of Ben Lomond Mountain (in actuality a long ridge whose highest point has an elevation of 2660 ft).
+According to the United States Census Bureau, the CDP has a total area of 8.4 sqmi, all land.
+The San Lorenzo River runs through the CDP, in what is known locally as the San Lorenzo Valley, which runs southeast to northwest to the east of Ben Lomond Mountain (in actuality a long ridge whose highest point has an elevation of 2660 ft).

 Northeast of Ben Lomond is Loch Lomond, a reservoir built on Newell Creek and named after the original Loch Lomond in Scotland.